jozefkosecky/jozefkosecky/README.md

 ### Glad to see you here!
-I'm passionate mobile developer.
-I have experience with native Android and with Flutter.
-For mobile apps I making frontend and backend too.
+I am a passionate mobile developer.
+I have experience with native Android and Flutter.
+I also develop both frontend and backend for mobile apps.